Ethiopia Launches Air Strike Against Rebel “Training Center”: Ethiopian Govt.

 The most recent strike took place in Quiha, a town five kilometers (three miles) east of Mekele that the TPLF retook from government forces in June and has held since then.

-“Today’s airstrike targeted a special forces training center for the terrorist group TPLF,” government spokeswoman Selamawit Kassa stated.
+“Today’s attack targeted a special-forces training center for the terrorist group TPLF,” government spokeswoman Selamawit Kassa said.

 “At this location, a huge number of the group’s illegally recruited military soldiers were receiving military training.”